caixindi/mappers-go/docs/UserGuideofMapperSDK.md

 }
 ```
 ### 3.4 Make it
-Run "make help" in "mappers-go-sdk" directory to get all availabe make methods.
+Run "make help" in mappers directory to get all availabe make methods.
 Try them and make your mapper.
 ### 3.5 More information about examples
-Refer to [README.md](../example/virtualDevice/README.md), Start your mapper service
+Refer to [README.md](../mappers/virtualdevice-sdk/README.md), Start your mapper service